e-nig-ma/e-nig-ma/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

-This website serves as a partial collection of essays and publications, primarily centred around my key areas of interest --information security, philosophy (and complex systems), and economics.
+This website serves as a partial collection of essays and publications.

-The areas and subfields I'm particularly, yet not exclusively, interested in are: secure protocols and cryptography; decision theory, rationality, and governance; free-markets and monetary economics.
+The areas and fields I'm primarily, yet not exclusively, interested in are: information security (secure protocols, cryptography), economics (free-markets, history, monetary economics), philosophy and complex systems (decision theory, rationality, complexity, political theory, governance).

 Areas and fields of interest: information security (secure protocols, cryptography), economics (free-markets, history, monetary economics), philosophy and complex systems (decision theory, rationality, complexity, political theory, governance).